 Usually, children learn certain traits naturally.
 Autistic children need help learning those traits, and they may think differently.
 They may have trouble talking and expressing their feelings.
 Not having enough words is one of the main signs of autism.
 Sudden movements especially wiggling fingers near eyes are major signs of autism.

 Autism and Other Disorders (What Causes Autism In A Child and Other Disorders)

 Unfortunately, autism may come along with other problems like eye issues such as exotropia, neurological disorders like epilepsy, and mental issues like severe anxiety and depression.
 Sometimes, ADHD and autism are confused with one another because they have similar symptoms like no eye contact.
 But, keep in mind, they are both two different things.
 Children with ADHD do not have social problems.
 They are able to interact with other children and adults.
 These disorders come together because they all revolve around neurological causes.

 Furthermore, the majority of children with autism have other physical or mental health conditions, some even have two or more of them.
+That is because what causes autism in a child can cause other problems.
 Autistic children can also have ADHD, anxiety disorders, depression, chronic sleep problems, and early childhood obesity.